clupasq/regex-crossword-goodies/README.md

 ## Release notes

+### 0.1.8

+* Added a syntax-highlighted view of the regex patterns.
+* Better UI for redirecting to https://regexper.com

 ### 0.1.7

-Made the puzzle clues link to https://regexper.com for explanations.
+* Made the puzzle clues link to https://regexper.com for explanations.

 ### 0.1.6

-Use color-blind friendly colors ([issue #2](https://github.com/wolfascu/regex-crossword-goodies/issues/2))
+* Use color-blind friendly colors ([issue #2](https://github.com/wolfascu/regex-crossword-goodies/issues/2))

 ### 0.1.5

-Added auto-validation of the answer when a puzzle page is loaded (because RegexCrossword now saves answers).
+* Added auto-validation of the answer when a puzzle page is loaded (because RegexCrossword now saves answers).

 ### 0.1.4

-Fixed Player puzzles page bug - filtering functionality was not working (did not wait for the data to arrive from the server).
+* Fixed Player puzzles page bug - filtering functionality was not working (did not wait for the data to arrive from the server).

 ### 0.1.3

-Player puzzles page - replaced the *Only show unsolved unambiguous* option with two options: *Hide solved* and *Hide ambiguous*.
+* Player puzzles page - replaced the *Only show unsolved unambiguous* option with two options: *Hide solved* and *Hide ambiguous*.

 ### 0.1.2